Real Estate Contract Options in My State

-• The buyer can’t get a traditional mortgage due to poor credit, inadequate employment history or other reasons, but yet can manage regular monthly payments
+• The buyer can’t get a traditional mortgage due to poor credit, inadequate employment history, or other reasons, but can manage regular monthly payments and possession of the property

 • There are no origination fees or closing costs, which can save thousands of dollars